moneyadviceservice/cms/README.md

 ## Component Styleguide

 [The styleguide](http://0.0.0.0:3000/styleguide) lists all HTML/CSS components used within the CMS.

 Any new components should be built here first, then integrated into the views.

+## Environment variables

+    cp .env.dev .env